October Health – 2025 Report

 Physical Health:

-- Increased risk of cardiovascular problems (e.g., hypertension, heart disease)
+- Increased risk of cardiovascular issues (e.g., high blood pressure, heart disease)

 -